UBC strives to create a diverse learning environment that reflects the world beyond the campus.

 Investing in diversity

-The new UBC Excellence Fund is helping UBC increase enrolment and enrich the experience of outstanding students from diverse ethnic and socioeconomic backgrounds.
+The UBC Excellence Fund is helping UBC increase enrolment and enrich the experience of outstanding students from diverse ethnic and socioeconomic backgrounds.

 Creating new opportunities for Canadian students